Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.instantSnapshots.testIamPermissions({ project: "project", resource: "resource", zone: "zone",  });

 /*
-Deletes the specified InterconnectAttachmentGroup in the given scope */ await gapi.client.compute.interconnectAttachmentGroups.delete({ interconnectAttachmentGroup: "interconnectAttachmentGroup", project: "project",  });

-/*
-Returns the specified InterconnectAttachmentGroup resource in the given scope.
-*/
-await gapi.client.compute.interconnectAttachmentGroups.get({ interconnectAttachmentGroup: "interconnectAttachmentGroup", project: "project",  });

-/*
-Gets the access control policy for a resource.
-May be empty if no such policy or resource exists.
-*/
-await gapi.client.compute.interconnectAttachmentGroups.getIamPolicy({ project: "project", resource: "resource",  });

-/*
-Returns the InterconnectAttachmentStatuses for the specified InterconnectAttachmentGroup resource.
-*/
-await gapi.client.compute.interconnectAttachmentGroups.getOperationalStatus({ interconnectAttachmentGroup: "interconnectAttachmentGroup", project: "project",  });

-/*
-Creates a InterconnectAttachmentGroup in the specified project in the given scope using the parameters that are included in the request.
-*/
-await gapi.client.compute.interconnectAttachmentGroups.insert({ project: "project",  });

-/*
-Lists the InterconnectAttachmentGroups for a project in the given scope.
-*/
-await gapi.client.compute.interconnectAttachmentGroups.list({ project: "project",  });

-/*
-Patches the specified InterconnectAttachmentGroup resource with the data included in the request.
-This method supports PATCH semantics and uses JSON merge patch format and processing rules.
-*/
-await gapi.client.compute.interconnectAttachmentGroups.patch({ interconnectAttachmentGroup: "interconnectAttachmentGroup", project: "project",  });

-/*
-Sets the access control policy on the specified resource.
-Replaces any existing policy.
-*/
-await gapi.client.compute.interconnectAttachmentGroups.setIamPolicy({ project: "project", resource: "resource",  });

-/*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.interconnectAttachmentGroups.testIamPermissions({ project: "project", resource: "resource",  });

-/*
 Retrieves an aggregated list of interconnect attachments.
 To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.
 */
 await gapi.client.compute.interconnectAttachments.aggregatedList({ project: "project",  });